-- 1. Knowingly permits or condones hazing; - 2.
-Knowingly or negligently fails to take reasonable measures within the scope of its authority to prevent hazing; and - 3.
+- 1. Knowingly permits or condones hazing. - 2.
+Knowingly or negligently fails to take reasonable measures within the scope of its authority to prevent hazing, and - 3.
 Fails to report to law enforcement authorities any hazing reported to it by others or of which it otherwise has knowledge.

-Accordingly, staff must be mindful of the definition of hazing and understand that it extends to athletic teams and beyond to other organized groups operating at or in conjunction with our school.
-If any staff member has knowledge of hazing, has reason to know that hazing may be occurring or has occurred, or is otherwise aware of steps needed to prevent hazing, that person should immediately contact the Principal or, in his or her absence, another administrator.
+Accordingly, staff must be mindful of the definition of hazing and understand that it extends to athletic teams and beyond to other organized groups operating at, or in conjunction with our school.
+If any staff member has knowledge of hazing, has reason to know that hazing may be occurring, or has occurred, or is otherwise aware of steps needed to prevent hazing, that person should immediately contact the Principal, or in their absence, another administrator.

-REPORTING SUSPECTED CHILD ABUSE AND/OR NEGLECT (Please refer to policy JLF)
+Reporting Suspected Child Abuse and/or Neglect (Please refer to Policy JLF)

-New Hampshire's Child Protection Act, NH RSA 169-C, requires reporting of suspected instances of child abuse or neglect to provide protection to children whose life, health or welfare is in danger.
-The law is aimed at protecting the safety of the child, preserving the family unity when possible, providing assistance to parents to deal with and correct problems, and take other action as may be necessary to prevent child abuse and neglect, including treatment and rehabilitation.
+New Hampshire's Child Protection Act, NH RSA 169-C, requires reporting of suspected instances of child abuse or neglect, to provide protection to children whose life, health or welfare is in danger.
+The law is aimed at protecting the safety of the child, preserving the family unity when possible, providing assistance to parent(s)/guardian(s) to deal with and correct problems, and take other action as may be necessary to prevent child abuse and neglect, including treatment and rehabilitation.
 The law provides several lengthy definitions as to what constitutes "abuse" and "neglect."

 An "abused child" is one who has been sexually abused, intentionally physically injured, physically injured by other than accidental means, or psychologically injured where the child "exhibits symptoms of emotional problems generally recognized to result from consistent mistreatment or neglect."

 Sexual abuse is defined as follows: "the employment, use, persuasion, inducement, enticement, or coercion of any child to engage in, or having a child assist any other person to engage in, any sexual explicit conduct or any simulation of such conduct for the purpose of producing any visual depiction of such conduct; or the rape, molestation, prostitution, or other form of sexual exploitation of children, or incest with children," where the child's health or welfare is harmed or threatened with harm.

-A "neglected child" is one (1) who has been abandoned by his or her parents, guardian, or custodian; (2) who is without proper parental care or control, subsistence, education as required by law, or other care or control necessary for his or her physical, mental, or emotional health, when it is established that his or her health has suffered or is very likely to suffer serious impairment; and the deprivation is not due primarily to the lack of financial means of the parents, guardian or custodian; or (3) whose parents, guardian or custodian are unable to discharge their responsibilities to and for the child because of incarceration, hospitalization or other physical or mental incapacity.
+A "neglected child" is:

+- (1) a child who has been abandoned by their parent(s)/guardian(s), or custodian. - (2) who is without proper parent(s)/guardian(s) care or control, subsistence, education as required by law, or other care or control necessary for their physical, mental, or emotional health, when it is established that their health has suffered or is very likely to suffer serious impairment; and the deprivation is not due primarily to the lack of financial means of the parent(s)/guardian(s) or custodian. - (3) whose parent(s)/guardian(s) or custodian are unable to discharge their responsibilities to and for the child because of incarceration, hospitalization or other physical or mental incapacity.

-If a staff member suspects that a student has been abused or neglected, as those terms are defined under this law, that person must report the abuse of neglect immediately to the school principal, and the Principal or designee shall report to the Division of Children, Youth and Families (DCYF) at (603) 271-6562 or (800) 894-5533 (in-state).
+If a staff member suspects that a student has been abused or neglected, as those terms are defined under this law, that person must report the abuse of neglect immediately to the School Principal, and the Principal or their Designee, shall report to the Division of Children, Youth and Families (DCYF) at (603) 271-6562 or (800) 894-5533 (in-state).